 Yes, your pension contributions are tax deductible and will be shown on your annual T4 slip prepared by your employer.

-You can access your pension information any time by logging into the Retirement Planner on our website, uapp.ca.
-On your first visit to the Retirement Planner, please click Register Now.
-Once you have registered, you will be able to reset your own password.
-The Retirement Planner can be used to access your Annual Member Statement as well as to prepare retirement estimates.
-If you forget your User Name, you can contact the UAPP Administration Centre toll-free at 1.866.709.2092.
-You will be prompted to answer security questions to have your password reset.
+You can access your pension information any time by logging into the Plan Member Portal on our website, uapp.ca.
+On your first visit to the Plan Member Portal, please click “No account yet Create User” and follow the authentication process.
+The Plan Member Portal can be used to access your Annual Member Statement as well as to prepare retirement estimates and update your beneficiaries.
+If you forget your User Name, you can contact UAPP at 1.888.339.1546 (toll-free within North America) or 1.780.612.4259 (collect, outside North America) between 8:30 a.m. and 4:30 p.m.
+Alberta time during business days.

 If you are an active member, your address is maintained by your employer.
 If and when you terminate employment from UAPP, your employer will provide us with your latest address information.
 Please contact your Human Resources department to change or update your address information.